spine-examples/todo-list/GETTING-STARTED.md

 As a rule of thumb, any domain-driven development starts with the model.

-With Spine, one needs to create Protobuf definitions of the model.
-For this purpose, TodoList uses `model` module.
+Spine uses Protobuf as the model definition language.
+TodoList stores all the model definitions in the `model` module.
 The module contains all the required types for entity states, commands, events, command rejections, identifiers, etc.

 The aggregate and procman types are defined in the `todolist/model.proto` file and the projection